anderson-aristotle/rails-api-diagnostic/README.md

 This includes referencing talk materials, appropriate documentation, and searching for help online.

-You should be running `rake nag` before diagnosing any bugs, since it finds some of the most common sources of errors.
-After `rake nag` passes, you should run `rake test` to run the included tests.
-Tests will tell you whether of not your responses are correct.

 ## [License](LICENSE)

 1. All content is licensed under a CC­BY­NC­SA 4.0 license.